pkmn/engine/src/lib/gen1/README.md

 in battle requires these to be recomputed.
-Similarly, Type is unnecessary to include as it is also already present in the `Pokemon` struct. `Specie.None` exists as a special sentinel value to indicate `null`. `Species.Data` is only included for testing and is not necessary for the actual engine implementation, outside of `Species.chances` which is required as the base speed / 2 of the species is necessary for computing critical hit probability.
+Similarly, Type is unnecessary to include as it is also already present in the `Pokemon` struct. `Specie.None` exists as a special sentinel value to indicate `null`. `Species.Data` is only included for testing and is not necessary for the actual engine implementation, outside of `Species.CHANCES` which is required as the base speed / 2 of the species is necessary for computing critical hit probability.

 ### `Type` / `Types` / `Effectiveness`